1. Key Characteristics

 - Fontanel (soft spot or opening on the top of the skull)

 - Progressive retinal atrophy (PRA)

 Testing for PRA is available for Papillon.
 The gene mutation for the condition was discovered by researchers at Michigan State University’s College of Veterinary Medicine (PDF).

 If you plan to obtain a Papillon from a breeder, ask if this test has been performed on your potential pet or the parents.

 This video shows Habbi the Papillon repeatedly outsmarting the blockades to his barrier gate:

 5. Where to Adopt One?

 Papillons end up in rescues and shelters every day.
-Check those resources first, and you can start searching for your dog using our adoptable dog search.
-If you contact breeders, get to know them, inspect their premises for warning signs of a puppy mill and ask about genetic testing for PRA.
+Check those resources first, and you can start searching for your dog using Petful’s adoptable dog search.